 Under the 2001 Constitutional Framework for Provisional Self-Government, Kosovo is governed by a combination of international administration and provisional institutions of self-government.
 On the basis of the November 2001 Kosovo-wide elections, a Kosovo assembly, President, and government were established.
 After the most recent vote on October 23, 2004, a new multi-party assembly and government were formed.
-A major challenge since the last vote has been in the area of involving the Kosovo Serb community, who carried out a successful boycott of the elections.
+A major challenge since the last vote has been in the area of involving the Kosovo Serb community, which carried out a successful boycott of the elections.
 Another challenge was the indictment and surrender of Prime Minister Haradinaj in March 2005, who was swiftly succeeded by Prime Minister Kosumi.

 UNMIK has retained ultimate executive authority over the Kosovo provisional institutions, including veto power, and exclusive authority in some areas, so-called Article VIII reserved powers.
 These reserved responsibilities included justice, minority rights protection, customs, monetary policy, the budget, and authority over the Kosovo Protection Corps, among others.
 Non-reserved responsibilities, which are listed in Article V of the framework, have gradually been transferred from UNMIK to the Kosovo provisional government.
 On December 30, 2003, former UNMIK chief Holkeri announced that the transfer of all relevant competencies had been completed.
 After the March 2004 violence, UNMIK moved to devolve further competencies to the PISG, especially in the economic sphere.
+Most recently, UNMIK has moved to transfer authority to the PISG in the police and judiciary.